-Looks at and develops new programs, specifically a Limousin branded beef program.
+Looks at and develops new programs.
 They also evaluate the market and beef industry for opportunities for Limousin cattle and oversees research projects for the NALF.

 Manages any new and current positions, along with the executive director, at NALF and helps make hiring decisions.

 Chairman: Dan Hunt; Board members: Bruce Lawrence, Randy Corns, Dan Hunt, Mark Barker, Wade Beckman, Curt Wieczorek.